Layne Staley: Legacy

 In 2009, Alice in Chains released their first studio album in 14 years, Black Gives Way to Blue, with Cantrell and then-new vocalist and rhythm guitarist William DuVall sharing lead vocals.
 The title track is a tribute to Staley.
 Cantrell invited Elton John to join Alice in Chains and pay tribute to Staley playing the piano in "Black Gives Way to Blue", the closing song in the album.
 The song was written and sung by Cantrell, who described it as the band's goodbye to Staley.
 The first concert that Staley attended was Elton John's and he was blown away by it.
-According to Cantrell, the album's cover art featuring a heart surrounded by a black background was inspired by the fact that the members of the band had their hearts broken by losing Staley.
+According to Cantrell, the album's cover art featuring a heart surrounded by a black background was inspired by the heartbreak of Staley's death.
 Staley's former bandmates also thanked him in the album's liner notes.

 On September 6, 2011, Hank Williams III released his Attention Deficit Domination album and dedicated it to Staley.

 Staley's Alice in Chains bandmates have stated that one of the saddest aspects of his legacy is to hear him remembered primarily for his drug use rather than the other aspects of his personality.
 Kinney and Cantrell have also expressed their frustration over the Grammys ignoring Staley during their annual tribute to the musicians who have died in the past year.

 In 2013, Alice in Chains' drummer, Sean Kinney, added the initials "LSMS" on his drum kit, a tribute to Staley and the band's former bassist, Mike Starr, who died in 2011.
 The music video for Alice in Chains' 2013 single, "Voices", features a picture of Staley next to a photo of Nirvana's frontman, Kurt Cobain, at the 2:20 mark.

 Since Alice in Chains reunited, Jerry Cantrell started paying tribute to Staley before performing the song "Nutshell".
 Since 2011, Cantrell pays tribute to both Staley and Mike Starr before performing the song at concerts.

 In April 2017, Nancy Wilson revealed that she started writing the song "The Dragon" for Staley in the '90s.
 The song was recorded in 2016 and is part of the EP of Wilson's new band, Roadcase Royale, released in 2017.

-On Staley's 50th birthday, August 22, 2017, Alice in Chains released a video paying tribute to him, featuring Jerry Cantrell, Ann Wilson, Mike McCready and Barrett Martin.
+On what would've been Staley's 50th birthday, August 22, 2017, Alice in Chains released a video paying tribute to him, featuring Jerry Cantrell, Ann Wilson, Mike McCready, and Barrett Martin.

-William DuVall revealed that he was thinking about Staley, his grandmother and the late Soundgarden lead vocalist Chris Cornell while writing the Alice in Chains' song "Never Fade", from their 2018 album, Rainier Fog.
+William DuVall revealed that he was thinking about Staley, his grandmother and the Soundgarden lead vocalist Chris Cornell while writing the Alice in Chains' song "Never Fade", from their 2018 album, Rainier Fog.
 The album's title track, written by Cantrell, is partly a tribute to Staley and Mike Starr.